Testing for Huntington’s Disease

 Genetic Counselling

-We recommend visiting a genetic counsellor where you may discuss the family history, the genetics, the reason that you are seeking testing, and potential impacts of any test result.
+We recommend visiting a genetic counsellor where you can discuss family history, genetics, the reason that you are seeking testing, and potential impacts of any test result.

 =